-PGR9.2.1R Any fundamental or major change to either the overall aims or methodology of the research project requires the approval of the Faculty Research Degrees Committee.
+PGR9.2.1R Any fundamental or major change to either the overall aims, scope or methodology of the research project requires the approval of the Faculty Research Degrees Committee.

 Explanatory note: examples of acceptable reasons for change include, but are not limited to, the following: